Sullivan Head and Neck Cancer Survivorship Initiative

 - A review of the survivorship care plan

-- Referrals to specialists, resources, and other services as needed
+- Referrals to specialists, helpful resources, and other services as needed

 Survivorship care is provided by an experienced nurse practitioner, in consultation with the entire team.
-Ongoing follow-up visits to the clinic give patients an opportunity to discuss their cancer treatment, the impact on their health, and ways to stay as healthy as possible.
+Ongoing follow-up visits give patients an opportunity to discuss their cancer treatment, its impact on their health, and ways to stay as healthy as possible.
 The Sullivan family’s vision is that this program will be a model for head and neck cancer survivorship programs nationally and available to all patients with this and other types of cancer.

 UAB is an active participant in research and clinical trials.
 We encourage you to speak to your physician about research and clinical trial options and browse the link below for more information.View Clinical Trials